Known About Traveling in Local Trains Of Mumbai 2022

 Local Train Ticket

-• ATVM smart cards : There are Smart card operated ticket vending machines available on all railway stations in Mumbai.
-One time purchase of smart card (same card can be used by any other individual) cost about Rs.70 to Rs.100 and is used to buy local train journey tickets for Regular, AC, First Class, Second class journey and also to buy platform tickets for both Adults and kids.
+• ATVM smart cards: There are Smart card-operated ticket vending machines available at all railway stations in Mumbai.
+One time purchase of a smart card (the same card can be used by any other individual) cost about Rs.70 to Rs.100 and is used to buy local train journey tickets for Regular, AC, First Class, Second class journeys and also to buy platform tickets for both Adults and kids.

 Group tickets can be purchased and recharge can be done at station counters.
 The recharge amount can be anything between Rs.20 to a maximum of Rs.9500 which will be valid for the next 1 year (12 months from purchase).
 Discounts up to 3% to 5% are given on recharges.
 An Amount of Rs.50 is taken as deposits which are refundable when card cancellation is requested (Cancellation charges of Rs.30 Applied).